Gabriel-Alves-Cunha/hmr-electron/README.md

 __hmr-electron__ is a Typescript package to ease the development of an app with *__Electron + Vite__*.

+This project is based on [elecrun](https://github.com/jctaoo/elecrun).
+I was bored and liked it.

 ## Installation

 Use your preferred package manager to install: